 The Women's Cycle to Health project aims to increase women’s mental and physical well-being through supportive, regular group bike rides and welcomes riders of all abilities.

 The project starts with a 1:1 meeting with one of our small team who will introduce the project, answer any of your questions and concerns and discuss whether the project is right for you.

 The next step involves four weekly rides in a small supportive group with women of similar abilities, exploring safe routes in and around Inverness.
 The group will consist of four female participants and two female staff members.
-Sessions happen on a Monday or Tuesday morning, depending on your biking ability.
+Sessions happen on a Wednesday or Thursday, depending on your biking ability.

 Following the initial rides, there is the opportunity to stay part of the group with regular Wednesday evening and Saturday morning rides.
 On the first Wednesday evening of every month there will be a women's only workshop session.

-The project featured on Radio Scotland's 'Personal Best' programme aired on 22nd June.
-Have a listen at http://www.bbc.co.uk/programmes/b05zkypm
+The project featured on Radio Scotland's 'Personal Best' programme.

 Who is Women's Cycle to Health suitable for?

 The project is designed and funded for women living in the Highlands, aged 18 years and over, who are experiencing any of the following:

 Low mood or anxiety